zmahfuz0613/js-functions-and-scope/readme.md

 console.log(displayPerson(firstName, lastName))  // Does this work?
 console.log(removeYears()) // Does this work?

-function displayPerson (fname, lname) { // What scope are these arguments? var prefix = 'Mr'  // What scope is this? var fullName = null  // What scope is this?
+function displayPerson (fname, lname) { // What scope are these parameters? var prefix = 'Mr'  // What scope is this? var fullName = null  // What scope is this?